SEI-R-2-22/class_wiki/README.md

   <li><details><summary><strong>Week 7</strong></summary><p>

   <p>
-  In Week 7, we are introduced to React Redux as a new way to manage our state in React!
-We will learn about Reducers, Actions, and Types, as well as how to map our state and actions to props.
-We will also learn how to use a middleware called thunk in conjunction with Redux.
-We will introduc SQL databases and start to learn SQL commands to interact with our database.
-Finally, we will learn about the concept of SQL Joins, as we move into Sequelize in the coming week.
+  In Week 7, we were introduced to React Redux as a new way to manage our state in React!
+We learned about Reducers, Actions, and Types.
+We also learned how to map our state and actions to props.
+We also learned how to use a middleware called thunk in conjunction with Redux.
+We were introduced to SQL databases and started to learn SQL commands to interact with our database.
+We also learned about the concept of SQL Joins.
   </p>

   <ul type="none">